The 8 Biggest Long Distance Relationship Problems (That You Will Face)

 When we are in a long distance relationship, we only share what we agree and want to share.

-Thus, we end up ignoring major parts of the daily life of our lover: his/her work, random life events, meetings, random thoughts, schedule, etc.
+Thus, we end up ignoring significant parts of the daily life of our lover: his/her work, random life events, meetings, random thoughts, schedule, etc.

 To compensate, it is essential to invest more of your time throughout the day.